Information for Parents

 The ECSWs run Toddler Talk sessions across East Sussex to support families who have concerns about their child’s speech, language and communication.
 The ECSWs give parents support in developing their understanding of their child’s speech and language development by completing language checkers and giving families speech and language development leaflets and home learning ideas.

-You can contact an Early Communication Support Worker through your nearest Children’s Centre or through your Health Visiting team.
+You can contact an Early Communication Support Worker through your Health Visiting team.

 Social and Emotional Development and Well-being